camandmum22/ecological-footprint/README.md

-# Ecological Footprint
+# Ecological Footprint Measurement Platform
 Information system to determine the energy footprint of the University Icesi

+Two main module:

-* Prototype with Django Framework using the PyCharm IDE and Python
-* Web application that performs the energy footprint analysis
+* Web application: Prototype with Django Framework using the PyCharm IDE and Python.
+Performs the energy footprint analysis
+* Hardware module: Raspberry Pi B+ Boards (as the nodes of the monitoring network), and SQL Server for the repository